syncfusion-content/wpf-docs/wpf/SfDiagram/Groups.md

 You can select a group by clicking on any one of its children.
 Consecutive clicks on a child object, select the parent groups in the order of their creation.
 In a similar manner, consecutive clicks on a child object leads to the selection of inner groups, and eventually the object itself, and the cycle continues.

-The following steps illustrate how to select an object which has two groups.
+The following steps illustrate how to select an object that has two groups.

 ![](Groups_images/Groups_img2.png)
 {:.image }

 1. Click on Node1 to select the outer group.
-2. Click again to select the inner group to which it belongs.
+2. Click again to select the inner group to where it belongs.

 ![](Groups_images/Groups_img3.png)
 {:.image }